 Second, regarding the behavior of firms, according to national aggregate M1 data, the proportion of deposits made by firms has been on a downward trend since 1985, but after 1998 the demand deposits of firms increased substantially (Figure 5).
-Looking at the diffusion index of Lending Attitudes of Financial Institutions and Financial Positions (All Industries, Major Firms, Diffusion Index (%)) of the "Tankan" complied by the Bank of Japan, in Figure 7, firms do feel that the banks' lending attitudes became extremely severe from the fourth quarter of 1997 onward, and that firms' financial positions did not deteriorate quickly.
+Looking at the Diffusion Index of Lending Attitudes of Financial Institutions and Financial Positions (All Industries, Major Firms, Diffusion Index [percent]) of the Tankan compiled by the BOJ, in Figure 7, firms do feel that the banks' lending attitudes became extremely severe from the fourth quarter of 1997 onward, and that firms' financial positions did not deteriorate quickly.
 The evidence suggests the possibility that even under the low interest rate policy, the perceptions of firms regarding the adequate level of liquidity might have changed dramatically after 1997.

 One might say that $\gamma$ might be an increasing function of firms' perceptions regarding banks' lending attitudes, which could change over time.

 This evidence suggests the following policy implications.
 The funds supplied under a low interest rate policy may be absorbed by the increase in the demand for liquidity at a constant level of income, reflecting the preference for safe assets by firms and households.
-If this conjecture is correct, one should be careful about overstating the long-run effects of quantitative easing in the short run during a low interest rate period, such as the increase in the demand for more risky assets, and the increase in the broad money supply, stock prices, spending and the future price level.
-Those considerations suggest that there are risks in applying the standard argument of quantitative easing, which is based on the indisputable long-run supply side properties of monetary economics, to the debate of short-run economic policy discussion.
-We should be more careful about the distinction between the short-run approximately 4,000 Japanese households.

-demand for money and the long-run demand for money by households and firms.
+If this conjecture is correct, one should be careful about overstating the long-run effects of quantitative easing in the short run during a low interest rate period, such as the increase in the demand for more risky assets, and the increase in the broad money supply, stock prices, spending, and the future price level.
+Those considerations suggest that there are risks in applying the standard argument of quantitative easing, which is based on the indisputable long-run supply-side properties of monetary economics, to the debate on short-run economic policy.
+We should be more careful about the distinction between the short-run demand for money and the long-run demand for money by households and firms.